12 Of The Most Common Food Intolerances

 6. Eggs

-Eggs have so many nutrients, mainly in the yolk, but that doesn’t mean this food isn’t problematic for some people.
+Eggs contain so many nutrients, especially in the yolk, but that doesn’t mean this food isn’t problematic for some people.
 In my experience, it is actually the egg white that is typically more immunoreactive for people.

 Ovalbumin, a protein in the white, is one of the most common allergens.
 (7) The yolks are generally better tolerated, although it’s important to note that some people can’t handle the yolk, either.